 How long should a bathroom renovation take?
+At least 21 days or 4 weeks, but double this number to account for delays & days when work isn’t going on.
+Read on for how long each task should take.
 If you are a fan of reality home makeover shows, like I am, you may think that a bathroom renovation can easily be done in few days.
 However, reality TV isn’t real life.
 Most of us couldn’t afford the resources nor the manpower available to these popular shows, so the actual timeline of a bathroom renovation will be much longer than what appears to happen on TV, anywhere from 6 to 9 weeks depending on the size of your bathroom and the extent of the renovations that you want done.
 In this post, we will break down the time the different tasks involved in most bathroom renovations take.
 To find out if renovation your bathroom will add value to your home, click here.
 If you are considering a bathroom renovation, contact the interior design specialists at Graham’s & Son.
 We will give you an in-home consultation, absolutely free!

 Awesome Bathroom Design Ideas

 “Just bought a home that needed a new kitchen.
 The installers were amazing and the Price, Quality, & Workmanship the BEST!” – Natalie Dawson

 The length of your bathroom renovation will vary depending on the size of your bathroom and the extent of the renovations you have chosen to do.
 The following will give you an approximate idea of how long each part of a renovation should take.
 If you have only one bathroom then you will want to make sure the project happens quickly.
 “You need to find a neighbor, stay with a family member, or take a vacation,” according to Rick Miller of Miller’s Fancy Bath in Louisville, Ky., This is especially true if you are replacing the toilet and the grout has to dry overnight.
 For more tips on how to survive a renovation project and make it as stress-free as possible, click here.